genevrahenrike/playwriter-profile-manager/DevLog.md

 - When CAPTCHA is detected and page is reloaded, the system will now properly refill the form
 - The logs should show `🔧 Forcing automation_fill (ignoring autofill system state)` instead of `⏭️ Skipping automation_fill (Autofill system active)`
 - Form fields should be populated after reload, allowing the automation to continue properly

+NOTE: looking at the 'restored sessions' after running the refresh, we got no bearer tokens, most traffic are 400.
+It does show more session activities but those are not the requests of value.